Most people have awareness of heart beats (palpitations), and some feel weak or short of breath.

 Ablation

-Destruction of the extra conduction pathway by catheter ablation Destroying Abnormal Heart Tissue (Ablation) There are many causes of abnormal heart rhythms (arrhythmias).
-Some arrhythmias are harmless and do not need treatment.
-Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more (delivery of energy using radiowaves, laser pulses, or high-voltage electrical current or freezing with cold through a catheter inserted in the heart) is successful in more than 95% of people.
+Destruction of the extra conduction pathway by catheter ablation (delivery of energy using radiowaves, laser pulses, or high-voltage electrical current or freezing with cold through a catheter inserted in the heart) is successful in the great majority of people.
 The risk of death during the procedure is less than 1 in 1,000.
-Ablation is particularly useful for young people who might otherwise have to take antiarrhythmic drugs for a lifetime.
+Ablation is particularly useful for young people who might otherwise have to take antiarrhythmic medications for a lifetime.

 More Information